American Civil War Pictures and Photographs

 Confederate Uniform.jpg

 General Joseph "Jo" Orville Shelby (December 12, 1830 – February 13, 1897) was a Confederate cavalry general in the Trans-Mississippi Theater of the American Civil War.
-Frank and Jesse James and James and Cole Younger served with Quantrill's Raiders during the Civil War, and they saved General Jo Shelby from capture on December 7, 1862, at the Battle of Prairie Grove.
+Frank and Jesse James, and James and Cole Younger served with Quantrill's Raiders during the conflict and the famed raiders allegedly saved General Jo Shelby from capture on December 7, 1862, at the Battle of Prairie Grove.
+Well-known "Bloody Bill" Anderson would join Quantrill's Raiders in 1863.

 General "Ector's Brigade Flag" at Chickamauga (2nd Bloodiest Battle of the War)